Mikejo5000/vsts-docs-pr/docs/boards/work-items/view-add-work-items.md

 - [Work across projects](../../project/navigation/work-across-projects.md)

 > [!NOTE]
-> You can create and manage work items from the command line or scripts using the [VSTS CLI](https://docs.microsoft.com/cli/vsts/overview?view=vsts-cli-latest).
+> You can create and manage work items from the command line or scripts using the [Azure DevOps CLI](https://docs.microsoft.com/cli/vsts/overview?view=vsts-cli-latest).